1. ANSWER: B

 When a chest tube becomes disconnected, the nurse should take immediate steps to prevent air from entering the chest cavity which may cause the lung to collapse.
 Therefore, when a chest tube is accidentally disconnected from the drainage tube, the nurse should either double-clamp the chest tube as close to the client as possible or place the open end of the tube in a container of sterile water or saline solution.
 Then the physician should be notified.

-A: First priority must be given to clamping the chest tube.
+must be given to clamping the chest tube.

 87. ANSWER: C